Reduce Costs Without Cutting Quality

 • Start with waste, duplication and weak process before useful investment.

-• Supplier, stock and subscription reviews can free cash.
+• Supplier, stock, payment and subscription reviews can free cash.

 • The best cuts remove friction rather than capability.